pipelinelabo/datalaiq-wiki/configuration/accelerators.md

 ## Acceleration Performance and Benchmarking

 To understand the benefits and drawbacks of acceleration it is best to see how it impacts storage use, ingest performance, and query performance.
-We will use some apache combined access logs that are generated using a generator available on [github](https://github.com/kiritbasu/Fake-Apache-Log-Generator).
-Our dataset is 10 million Apache combined access logs that are spread out over approximately 24 hours; the total data is 2.1GB.
+Let's use dataset of 10 million Apache combined access logs that are spread out over approximately 24 hours; the total data is 2.1GB.
 We will define 4 wells with 4 different configurations.
 We will be taking a fairly naive approach to indexing this data, as there are many parameters that don't make a lot of sense to index on, such as the number of returned bytes.